joppuyo/large-small-dynamic-viewport-units-polyfill/README.md

 ## Compatibility

-I've tested this with the following operating systems:
+I've tested this with the following operating systems and devices:

 * iOS 15 on iPhone 12 Pro
 * Android X with Chrome Y